connorjan/veriloglut/README.md

 ```
 usage: veriloglut.py [-h] [-dft] [-n name] [-o output] [-r radix] [-w width]
-                     hexfile
+                     input

-Create a look-up-table in Verilog from a hex file
+Create a lookup table in Verilog from a hex file

 positional arguments:
-  hexfile               The path to the input HEX file
+  input                 The path to the input file

 optional arguments:
   -h, --help            show this help message and exit